 Active Time?
 Diurnal – daytime.

 Food: Small geckos, lizards, large Tokay geckos, rodents, bird eggs, insects, another snake occasionally, and bats.
-Golden Tree Snakes kill by squeezing the neck of their prey, crushing it.
+Golden Tree Snakes kill by squeezing the neck of their prey, crushing it and stopping breathing.

-Natural Enemies: King cobras and Kraits will eat these snakes when they can catch them.
+Natural Enemies: Mongoose, rat snakes, cat snakes, monitor lizards will eat these snakes when they can catch them.
 When they are small, birds eat them.

 Defensive Behavior: Golden Tree Snakes (flying snakes) bite quickly when played with.
-As adults they may not lose that temperament.
-As babies – I have one now for some photos and video, they lose it quickly – and are OK with being held.
+As adults, they may not lose that temperament.
+As babies – I have one now for some photos and video, most of them lose it quickly – and are OK with being held.
 They are very fast snakes when escaping.

-Offspring: Little is known about the breeding habits of these snakes because nobody can seem to get them to mate while captive.
+Offspring: Little is known about the breeding habits of these snakes because it is difficult to get them to mate while captive.
 Being oviparous it lays 6-12 eggs in May-June and they hatch in June.
 Baby snakes are 11-15cm long (4-6″)

 Species: C. ornata

 Binomial name: Chrysopelea ornata